Adeshprasad/Adeshprasad/README.md

 Here are some ideas to get you started:
 -->
- I’m currently a student at Vel Tech Rangarajan Dr.Sagunthala R&D Institute of Science and Technology, pursuing B.Tech in Computer Science and Engineering
+ I’m currently a student at Vel Tech Rangarajan Dr.Sagunthala R&D Institute of Science and Technology, pursuing B.Tech in Computer Science and Engineering.

- I’m currently learning C,HTML,CSS and Javascript
+ I’m currently learning C,HTML,CSS and Javascript.

- I'm looking to collaborate on open-source projects related to web-development I’m looking for help with C language and front end development
+ I'm looking to collaborate on open-source projects related to web-development.

+ I’m looking for help with C language and front end development.
 <!-- Ask me about -->
  How to reach me:
  Email: adeshprasad010@gmail.com